American climbers ski down world’s 4th-highest mountain

-KATHMANDU, Nepal — Two American climbers have successfully skied down from the summit of the world’s fourth-highest mountain, organizers said Monday.
+KATHMANDU, Nepal — Organizers say two American climbers have successfully skied down from the summit of the world’s fourth-highest mountain.

-James Morrison of Tahoe, California, and Hilaree Nelson of Telluride, Colorado, scaled Mount Lhotse’s 8,516-meter (27,940-foot) summit on Sunday with two other climbers and three Nepalese Sherpa guides, said Pemba Sherpa of Xtreme Climbers Treks and Expeditions.
+Pemba Sherpa of the Xtreme Climbers Treks and Expeditions says James Morrison and Hilaree Nelson scaled Mount Lhotse’s 8,516-meter (27,940-foot) summit on Sunday with two other climbers and three Nepalese Sherpa guides.

 Morrison and Nelson then descended down the mountain on their skis.